oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

   - Select the option `IMPORT FROM AN OBJECT STORAGE URL`
   - Enter the **VM image URL** you received from your instructor
   - Set the image type to **OCI**
-  - Click the `Import image` option - it can take 10 to 15 minutes to finish, you can navigate way from this screen and continue with the next setup actions
+  - Click the `Import image` option - it can take 10 to 15 minutes to finish, you can continue with the next setup actions and check it's completed before you create an instance using the image.

 ![](images/import-custom-image-form.png)